Acupressure Points for Sciatica Pain: A Step-by-Step Guide

 Function:

 The Bladder 23 (BL23) point, or Shenshu, is located in the lower back.
-This point is effective for relieving lower back pain and strengthening the lower back muscles.
+This point is effective to relieve lower back pain and sciatica while strengthening the lower back muscles.
 Therefore it is another crucial acupuncture point for sciatica treatment.

 How to Locate The Point: